mcgeecaitlin/comp120-tinkering-audio/README.md

 style of your particular game, but is anticipated to be somewhat simplistic and retro.

-# Contract 4 - User Interface Audio
+# Contract 4 - User Interface Audio, Callum Metcalfe
 You need to develop a tool to generate audio for the user interface.
 These should be short tones to feed back to the player that they are successfully navigating the user interface and configuring the game’s settings.
 This should